-CBH recognizes leases receivable and deferred inflows of resources in the government-wide and governmental fund financial statements.
+CBH recognizes leases receivable and deferred inflows of resources in the financial statements.
 At commencement of the lease, the lease receivable is measured at the present value of lease payments expected to be received during the lease term, reduced by any provision for estimated uncollectible amounts.
 Subsequently, the lease receivable is reduced by the principal portion of lease payments received.
 The deferred inflow of resources is measured at the initial amount of the lease receivable, less lease payments received from the lessee at or before the commencement of the lease term (less any lease incentives).